-- Software Solutions-by integrating our payment offerings with software solutions, we believe we will improve the lifetime value of our client relationships, and obtain access to transactional data that will allow us to be more proactive in providing financial solutions such as working capital and credit.
-Approximately 14,000 clients use at least one type of software product we provide.
-We also aim to invest in new software opportunities to help merchants become more productive, including opportunities to develop and deploy ERP software in other industry verticals.
-Recently, we entered into two binding memoranda of understanding to invest in Vhsys and Tablet Cloud, which will add nearly 18,000 software clients to our ecosystem.
-Our software solutions currently offer the following capabilities: - Reconciliation-we currently offer Equals, a reconciliation software to help merchants better manage their cash flows and reconcile multiple payment methods; - POS and ERP-we offer Linked Gourmet, VHSYS, and Tablet Cloud, POS and ERP softwares that help merchants manage and integrate their point-of-sale transactions with their front-of-house functions and back-office operations more effectively across an array of industry verticals. - CRM-we offer Collact, a provider of customer relationship management (CRM) software for customer engagement, focused mainly in the food service segment, which enables merchants to increase their sales consistently by increasing recurrence while also leveraging on customer data. - Gateways-our online and offline gateways allow our clients to connect effortlessly to multiple payment methods and provide simple and transparent dashboards that allow our for operational monitoring and improvements. - Financial Solutions-we believe that there is a significant opportunity to provide our clients with additional financial solutions, given that those products, when offered by incumbents, present similar characteristics as payments: traditional players and legacy business models have limited focus on client service, transparency and innovation.
-We intend to leverage our distribution, service and technology capabilities to expand our offering of financial solutions and improve revenue yield per client.
-As an example, we intend to grow our presence in the following markets beyond payments: - Digital Banking Solutions-We are developing a suite of digital banking solutions designed to enable our clients to conduct financial transactions, receive and remit funds, issue boletos, pay bills, and integrate their enterprise financial data in a more efficient, streamlined, and cost-effective manner than traditional bank accounts.
+- Software Solutions-by integrating our payment offerings with some software solutions, we believe we will improve the lifetime value of our client relationships, and obtain access to transactional data that will allow us to be more proactive in providing financial solutions such as working capital and credit.
+As of December 2019, approximately 135,000 clients use at least one of the software products we provide.
+We also aim to invest in new software companies to be part of our ecosystem.
+Our software solutions currently offer the following capabilities: - Reconciliation-we currently offer a reconciliation software to help merchants better manage their cash flows and reconcile multiple payment methods; - POS and ERP-we offer POS and ERP software that help merchants manage and integrate their point-of-sale transactions with their front-of-house functions and back-office operations more effectively across an array of industry verticals. - · CRM-we offer a customer relationship management (CRM) software for customer engagement, focused mainly in the food service segment, which enables merchants to increase their sales consistently by increasing recurrence while also leveraging on customer data. - Gateways-our online and offline gateways allow our clients to connect effortlessly to multiple payment methods and provide simple and transparent dashboards that allow for our operational monitoring and improvements. - Financial Solutions-we believe that there is a significant opportunity to provide our clients with additional financial solutions, given that those products, when offered by incumbents, present similar characteristics as payments: traditional players and legacy business models have limited focus on client service, transparency and innovation.
+In 2019, we started to leverage our distribution, service and technology capabilities to expand our offering of financial solutions and improve revenue yield per client.
+As an example, we started to grow our presence in the following markets beyond payments: - Digital Banking Solutions-We started to offer a suite of digital banking solutions designed to enable our clients to conduct financial transactions, receive and remit funds, issue boletos, pay bills, and integrate their enterprise financial data in a more efficient, streamlined, and cost-effective manner than traditional bank accounts.
 Our technology platform is proprietary and directly integrated to the Brazilian Central Bank's system.
-As of February 2019, our pilot had more than 2.5 thousand open accounts. - Credit Solutions-We are developing a product to allow our clients to effortlessly contract, monitor and payback loans, by fully integrating our credit solution within our payments platform.
-We are in the initial stages of our credit offering and as of the date of hereof, have 143 clients contracted.
+As of January 2020, our digital banking offering had approximately 79,000 open accounts. - · Credit Solutions-We have developed a product to allow our clients to effortlessly contract, monitor and payback loans, by fully integrating our credit solution within our payments platform.
+As of January 2020, we had 28,600 clients using our credit solution.